-However, in reality there are many factors that can lead to a decline in birth rate during the transition to a developed country: education (access to education for women typically postpones marriage and childbirth), unemployment (families try to control their family size to use fewer resources), access to contraception techniques and cultural norms of using them, to name just a few.
+However, in reality, there are many factors that can lead to a decline in birth rate during the transition to a developed country: education (access to education for women typically postpones marriage and childbirth), unemployment (families try to control their family size to use fewer resources), and access to contraceptive techniques and cultural norms of using them, to name just a few .

 Fig 4.
 Declining birth rate leads to gradual slow down of the population growth.
 The chart shows a UN projection in population size change in percent until 2100 for major regions.